-You can even choose which currencies you want to use, and QuickBooks Commerce will calculate the prices automatically (based on Google exchange rates or your pre-defined rates).
-Customers can see the prices in their currency, while your accounting records and intelligence reports will be kept in your base currency.
-All of this is automatically calculated and converted by QuickBooks Commerce.
+You can choose which currencies you want to use, and set up price lists in those currencies.
+Customers can see the prices and order goods in their own currency, while your accounting records and intelligence reports will be kept in your base currency.

 For example, if you import coffee from Italy and sell it in Australia, you can set the Buy Price in € EUR, which will be converted into your base currency for approximate costs.
 Or if you sell to a global market, you can set different prices in different currencies for your varied customers.